Copyright © 2014 by SUNY Oneonta

 Special Programs or Facilities

-The Psychology Department has a strong commitment to research involving faculty working together with students, and maintains laboratories equipped for research in areas such as social psychology, sensation, perception, cognition, learning, and memory.
+The Psychology Department has a strong commitment to research involving faculty working together with students, and maintains laboratories equipped for research in areas such as mood disorders, perception and cognition, animal behavior, stereotyping and prejudice, child and adolescent development, learning and memory, gender issues, human sexuality, community health, psychological testing, and evolutionary psychology.
 Many of our majors present their work at student and professional conferences, and share authorship of research articles published in professional journals.

 To help students develop a wide range of research and interpersonal skills, the Department offers a variety of independent study, teaching assistantship, and field experience (internship) opportunities.
 The faculty encourage and support participation in these activities.